glamp/sql-dog/README.md

       console.log(data.filecontent);
     });

+### Bulk CURL
+Specify a query id and optionally pass in variables via the browser or a GET request and use the variables to execute the query and output it to either a .csv, JSON, or .xls.

 You can also access this via REST

     $ curl localhost:3000/file/myfile.sql

 ## TODO

+- client-side SQL templates
 - ability to kill a query
 - monitor long running queries
 - limit number of rows returned
+- history (?)
+- add sql parser
 - add a UI